ezsystems/commerce-documentation/docs/guide/logging/logging_faq.md

 ## How do I log an email that is sent by the shop?

-All emails which are sent using [`MailHelperService`](../../api/helper_services/mailhelperservice.md), are logged automatically.
+All emails that are sent with [`MailHelperService`](../../api/helper_services/mailhelperservice.md) are logged automatically.

 ## How do I avoid logging the password in the database?